 - Mediation, counselling or legal practitioners can facilitate the YCIDS intervention, in person.
 You can show selected segments of the program, to tailor it to the needs of your clients within their mediation/counselling.
 A guide to discussion points for YCIDS is provided here.

-- Education groups: Group leaders can show the YCIDS program and adapt the materials for use in education groups.
+- Group leaders can show the YCIDS program and adapt the materials for use in education groups.
 You can show the program in its entirety to groups or parent dyads, using the discussion points for elaboration, over one or two sessions.
 The program runs for about 90 minutes, and discussion can be tailored to fit your time.
 A guide to discussion points for YCIDS is provided here.